-STATE OF TEXAS COUNTY OFI,I (name of affiant), (check one of the following:) □ as an officer of, or□ as a board candidate for, College District make this affidavit and on my oath state the following: st in property to be acquired with public funds, either by operty is fully described as follows: property is: interest, including percentage of ownership, I have in the 3.
-I acquired my interest in the pro perty on (date).
-4. The information stated in this af the information required by Gover fidavit is personally known by me to be correct and contains nment Code 553.002 Signature of affiant: Office or public title: Date:
+STATE OF TEXAS COUNTY OF I, as an office □ as a board c oath state the follow College District make this affidavit and on my quitable interest in property to be acquired with public funds, either by nation.
+The property is fully described as follows: 2.
+The nature, type, property is: and amount of interest, including percentage of ownership, I have in the 3.
+I acquired my in erest in the property on (date). tated in this affidavit is personally known by me to be correct and contains ired by Government Code 553.002 :